smujjiga/pymm/README.md

-# Python Wrapper for MetaMap
+# Pymm: Python Wrapper for MetaMap

 Python Wrapper for extracting candidate and mapping concepts using MetaMap.
+Pymm parses the XML output of the MetaMap.
 The below concept information are extracted:
 *   score
 *   matched word
 *   cui
 *   semtypes
+*   negated

 The flag <code>ismapping</code> is set to True if it is a mapping concept else it is False for a candidate mapping.